wrightge/LymphGen/README.md

 The following input files that represent the data of the samples to be predicted should also be included in the working directory.

-Sample.annot  (an annotation file for the samples) mut.genelist.txt  (the list of GeneIDs for which mutations were available.)
+Sample.annot  (an annotation file for the samples)

+mut.genelist.txt  (the list of GeneIDs for which mutations were available)

 Mutation.flat.txt  ( the list of mutations found on each sample)